Over 50s Cover Vs Income Protection Some Food for Thought

 Priorities change once you reach 64 years old

-Over 50s life insurance is really broad as it covers over 60s too, and there’s cover available for over 65s, all different life stages.
+Over 50s life insurance is really broad as it covers over 60s and people aged 70 and above, and there’s cover available for over 65s, all different life stages.
 Between the ages of 50 – 64, people will be working so will be more active.
 The 65+ age group are normally retired and often has no mortgage.

 The two age groups have substantially different financial needs.
-The younger group will have more peace of mind knowing the income they work hard for every day is secured should something happen.
+The younger group will have more peace of mind knowing the income they work hard for daily is secured should something happen.

 After retirement, a focus shift will happen, so instead of planning to protect the income available, it’s more about passing the wealth down to the kids and grandkids.